 The feedback we received at the workshop and the subsequent Ask a Planner event was invaluable and is being used to guide revisions to the designation ordinance.
 Many scopes of work were identified that will not harm the character of the district.
 The Department is proposing to significantly scale back the level of review for these scopes of work, including proposed alterations at the rear of properties.
 The Department is also proposing to clarify and simplify definitions of specific terms and scopes of work.

 The Department plans to mail these revisions to all property owners and tenants in November and to host a neighborhood drop-in event in early December.

 Questions about preservation easements were raised at the July 16th Walking Tour and the July 18th Kick-Off Community Meeting.
 Preservation easements are legal agreements between a property owner and a qualified nonprofit organization to preserve and protect a building's character-defining features in perpetuity.
 In exchange for this protection, property owners are granted a one-time tax deduction and the qualified nonprofit has the right to review any changes to features covered by the easement.
 In San Francisco, the qualified non-profit San Francisco Architectural Heritage (Heritage) has managed preservation easements since 1974.

-Preservation easements will be discussed at an upcoming community meeting related to the proposed Duboce Park Landmark District.
+- Preservation easements were discussed at acommunity meeting related to the proposed Duboce Park Landmark District.

 Federal Tax Credits